 While there was no need to provide evidence for accusing someone of witchcraft—just pointing fingers was enough—spectral evidence was often used during the trials.
 Spectral evidence refers to the description of harm committed by the “specters” of the accused, described by those who were bewitched [PDF].

-Ann Putnam, for example, used spectral evidence to accuse Rebecca Nurse, said, “I saw the Apperishtion of [Rebecca Nurse] and she did immediatly afflect me.”
+Ann Putnam, for example, used spectral evidence to accuse Rebecca Nurse, and said, “I saw the Apperishtion of [Rebecca Nurse] and she did immediatly afflect me.”
 Such evidence was also used against Bridget Bishop, with many men claiming she had visited them in spectral form in the middle of the night.

 Spectral evidence was only deemed inadmissible when it was used to accuse Governor William Phips’s wife, Mary.
-To save his wife, the governor stepped in to stop the trials and disband the court of Oyer and Terminer.
+To save his wife, the governor stepped in to stop the trials and disband the Court of Oyer and Terminer.